mohdshareef088/FullStack-Blogging-App/README.md

 ##📘 **FullStack Blogging App – CI/CD**

-This is a full‑stack blogging application built with Jenkins, Docker, Terraform, and Kubernetes.
+This is a full‑stack Java-based blogging application built with Jenkins, Docker, Terraform, and Kubernetes is a DevOps automation workflow.
 It allows users to create, edit, delete, and publish blog posts with authentication and role‑based access.
-The project is containerized using Docker and deployed using CI/CD pipelines.
+The project is containerized using Docker automated with kubernetes and deployed using jenkins CI/CD pipelines.

 ---
 ## **Architecture Diagram**